 |Applicant Competition||Very Low|

 Submission of SAT or ACT scores is not required for admission to University of New Haven.
 If you submit test scores, they will be considered with your application, but they are not mandatory.
-92% of students submit SAT scores and 19% submit ACT scores.
+92% of students submitted SAT scores and 19% submitted ACT scores for admission for the 2021/2022 academic year..

 |SAT Test||25th Percentile Score|